chrisbuild124/CS-Fundamentals/README.md

-# CS-Fundamentals
+# Data Structures and Algorithms Repository
-Welcome to my Computer Science Fundamentals repository!
+Welcome to my Computer Science data structure and algortihms repository.
 This is a curated collection of essential concepts, algorithms, and data structures that form the backbone of technical interviews, academic study, and real-world software engineering.

-## How this is working
+## How this repository is structured
 I am going through neetcode 150's currated list, and redoing CodePath's TIP 103x problems since March 2025.

 ### Progress on Neetcode 150s map: